Suffolk County Council is responsible for publishing the local offer. Please click this link for further information

 A copy of the SEN policy is available in the school for inspection by any interested parent.

-Old Newton is fully accessible and has appropriate facilities for wheelchair users.
+Palgrave is accessible and has appropriate facilities for wheelchair users.

 Definition of SEND

 A child with Special Educational Needs may fall within one or more of the following categories:

 - Children who have a significantly greater difficulty in learning than the majority of children of the same age;

 - Children who have a disability which could potentially affect their access to the wider curriculum